Ostrów Mazowiecka: World War II

 During the joint German-Soviet invasion of Poland, which started World War II, Ostrów Mazowiecka was captured by Germany on September 8, 1939, and in mid-September the Einsatzgruppe V entered the town to commit various atrocities against the population.
 Already on 19 September the Germans arrested nine Poles, including chairmen of local veterans' organizations Włodzimierz Gadomski and Jan Radbalski.
 On 9 November 1939, one of the German soldiers set fire to the buildings on 3-ego Maja Street.
 The German authorities accused the Jews of starting the fire.
 On 11 November (though according to other sources, on 10 November) 500–800 Jews were killed by the German police in the Ostrów Mazowiecka massacre.

 The Polish underground resistance movement was organized already in autumn of 1939.
 The first resistance organizations in the area were Service for Poland's Victory, Organizacja Wojskowa, Organizacja Wojskowa „Wilki”, National Military Organization, Secret Polish Army, Polska Organizacja Zbrojna, Komenda Obrońców Polski, Polska Niepodległa.
 Major Eugeniusz Mieszkowski nom de guerre Ostry unified the resistance organizations into a district of the Home Army under the cryptonym "Opocznik" ("wheatear").
 It covered the Ostrów County, and was divided into five centers, one of which was located in the town.
 In addition to typical military, sabotage, and intelligence activities, the resistance movement also organized secret Polish education and issued and distributed underground Polish press.
 On May 1, 1943, the Home Army blew up the headquarters of the German Arbeitsamt in retaliation for round-ups and deportations of the local population for forced labour.
 On May 25, 1943, the Polish resistance successfully assassinated the chief of the local German administration, in retaliation for which the Germans massacred about 140 Poles.
 The German occupation ended in 1944, and Ostrów was restored to Poland, although with a Soviet-installed communist regime, which stayed in power until the Fall of Communism in the 1980s.
 The NKVD and UB repressed members of the Polish resistance movement and began arresting and deporting them to the Soviet Union in September 1944.
 Many members of the Home Army soon returned to the underground and continued their resistance against the communists.

 Transport

-Ostrów Mazowiecka is located at the intersection of Polish S8 and S61 highways, with the latter still under construction (as of 2021).
+Ostrów Mazowiecka is located at the intersection of Polish S8 and S61 highways.

+It currently has no railway station or passenger rail service.
+The nearest train stations are in the towns of Ostrołęka and in the village of Małkinia Górna.